Charliechen114514/CCIMXDesktop/README_EN.md

 ![Embedded](https://img.shields.io/badge/Platform-Embedded%20Linux-lightgrey)

-**CCIMXDesktop** is a minimalist, lightweight and high-performance desktop environment framework based on Qt6.8.3, specially optimized for embedded systems with NXP i.MX6ULL platform as an example.
+**CCIMXDesktop** is a minimalist, lightweight and high-performance desktop environment framework based on Qt6.8.3, specially customized for embedded systems such as NXP i.MX6ULL platform (i.e. embedded systems that cannot run heavyweight desktop services but can run Qt programs).
 It provides a series of common Qt built-in tool packages, device management inheritance and built-in auxiliary applications, all of which are presented in a unified user interface.
-Let you easily and happily use embedded devices with LCD visually!
+Let you use embedded devices with LCD easily and visually!

 ## Some running screenshots